 Made by Carthusian monks in the mountains outside of Grenoble for almost 300 years, Chartreuse’s strong, heady flavor is the result of a secret blend of 130 herbs and botanicals.
 Whether you pick Green (110 proof) or Yellow (80 proof), the elixir can be sipped with a single ice cube, a splash of water or in delicious cocktails like the Last Word.

-This slightly sweet aperitif, invented for the French Foreign Legion, is a refreshing afternoon tipple (perfect for a parade flask) served neat or over ice.
-Or feature it instead of sweet vermouth in a summery Manhattan.
+This slightly sweet aperitif, invented for the French Foreign Legion, is a refreshing afternoon beverage served neat or over ice.
+Or feature it instead of sweet vermouth in a lighter take on a Manhattan.
 Flavored with herbs and spices, the aromatized wine also includes quinine, which was originally used to combat malaria.

-Very popular in western France, this fortified wine is one of the most delightful pre-dinner beverages around.
+Popular in western France, this fortified wine is one of the most delightful pre-dinner beverages around.
 It’s a combination of grape must and eau-de-vie (unaged brandy) left over from making cognac.
-Look out for Pierre Ferrand’s tasty bottling ($25).
-Take a slightly chilled bottle with you on your next picnic.
+Look for Pierre Ferrand’s tasty bottling.
+It’s best enjoyed slightly chilled.

 These are two of the classic anise liqueurs created after France’s 1915 ban on absinthe.
-The timeless long drink is still the best method to consume them: Pour a generous shot of either one into a tall glass and fill three-quarters of the way with cold water.
+The timeless long drink is still the best way to consume them: Pour a generous shot into a tall glass and fill three-quarters of the way with cold water.
 Finish with a couple sturdy ice cubes and sip slowly while you watch the sunset.